-- India's gross domestic product (GDP) is expected to reach US\$ 6 trillion by FY27 and achieve upper-middle income status on the back of digitization, globalization, favorable demographics, and reforms. - India's revenue receipts are estimated to reach INR 30 trillion (US\$ 400 billion) by 2021, owing to the Government of India's measures to strengthen infrastructure and reforms like Goods and Services Tax (GST). - India is also focusing on renewable sources to generate energy.
-It is planning to achieve 40 per cent of its energy from non-fossil sources by 2030, and also have plans to increase its renewable energy capacity from 136 GW in 2020 to 275 GW by 2027.
+India's gross domestic product (GDP) is expected to reach US\$ 6 trillion by FY27 and achieve upper-middle income status on the back of digitization, globalization, favorable demographics, and reforms.

-Why is India Important?
+India's revenue receipts are estimated to reach INR 30 trillion (US\$ 400 billion) by 2021, owing to the Government of India's measures to strengthen infrastructure and reforms like demonetization and Goods and Services Tax (GST).

-- Emergence of a middle class creates a "sweet spot" - rising incomes - increased spending. - An estimated 16 million Indians migrate from countryside to cities each year -powerful trend supporting growth - equivalent to the population of Mumbai. - Half of the Indian population is under 24 -about to enter its economically most productive years. - Indian government plans to develop 100 smart cities.
+India is also focusing on renewable sources to generate energy.
+It is planning to achieve 40 per cent of its energy from non-fossil sources by 2030, currently at 30 per cent, and also have plans to increase its renewable energy capacity from 131 GW in 2019 to 275 GW by 2027.